 I didn't come to AI music from a software career.
 I came to it from real sessions, real studios, and real artists trying to finish records under real pressure.

 My dad is a musician.
 My mom is an artist.
-I grew up in the San Fernando Valley on creative energy and not much else.
+I grew up in the San Fernando Valley, California on creative energy and not much else.
 If it weren't for my grandparents, we would've been homeless.
-They taught me how to work.
+They taught me how to work hard.
 My mom gave me the eye.
-That's how I ended up as a photographer, a creative director, a producer, and eventually the person Kanye West and Ty Dolla $ign brought in to design AI vocals for the Vultures records.
+That's how I ended up as a photographer first, then a creative director, a producer, and eventually the person Kanye West and Ty Dolla $ign brought in to design AI vocals for the Vultures records.

 The wider session work

-Before AI vocals, I'd already been working as a producer and creative director with Ty Dolla $ign, Wiz Khalifa, Don Toliver, Lil Pump, and others.
-Two production credits on Ty Dolla $ign's Featuring Ty Dolla $ign: "Lift Me Up" with Young Thug and Future, and "Nothing Like Your Exes."
-Photography and creative direction credits going back to a 2018 Revolt feature.
+Before AI vocals, I'd already been working as a producer and creative director with Drake, Ty Dolla $ign, Wiz Khalifa, Lil Pump, and others.
+With production credits on Don Toliver's Hardstone Psycho and Ty Dolla $ign's Featuring Ty Dolla $ign, to name a few.

 The pattern I keep seeing: the tools producers actually need are scattered across a dozen websites with credit traps, broken uploads, and unclear data policies.
+Our work getting trained on without us even realizing it.
+Leaks being a serious issue.
+Tools we were unsure if they were accurate or not.
 Real sessions break on bad tooling more than they break on bad ideas.

 Why I'm building Xport Studio